Cole Custer: 2020–2022: First Cup Series Stint

-2023–present: Back to the Xfinity Series
+2023–2024: Back to the Xfinity Series

 On November 16, 2022, SHR announced that Ryan Preece would replace Custer in the No. 41 in the Cup Series in 2023 while Custer would move back to the Xfinity Series, driving a second full-time car for SHR.
-The team announced on November 23, 2022 that he would drive the 00 once again.
+The team announced on November 23, 2022, that he would drive the No. 00 once again.
+Custer started the 2023 season with a ninth place finish at Daytona.
+He scored his first win of the season at Portland.
+Custer also won at a rain-shortened Chicago street race leading every single lap.
+Following the Michigan race, the No. 00 was docked twenty driver and owner points and five playoff points, and crew chief Jonathan Toney was fined US$25,000 after the post-race inspection revealed unapproved splitters.